-So what is coasting?
+So what does coasting mean and what is coasting in a car?
 Coasting is the process of driving a car downhill with either the clutch depressed or the gear stick in neutral - or both at the same time.
 The effect of this is that your wheels are disengaged from the engine, meaning engine braking (using gears to slow down) is not possible.
 Coasting means the car is taken down an incline by gravity and the vehicle's momentum.

 Some drivers choose to coast because it disengages the engine; the idea is that coasting will reduce fuel consumption - but this is incorrect.

 - You pick up speed quicker and go faster than you otherwise would.

 - You have less control because you can’t control speed via engine braking - since the engine is not connected to the wheels.